“Strength based assessment works! (Focus on ability rather than disability).” – Training participant

 - Families know more about their child’s development and ways to support learning.

 - The California Department of Education assures that its programs are high quality and making a difference for all the children and families they serve.

 - California can report to the U.S. Office of Special Education Programs on the progress of young children with IFSPs/IEPs.

 “The instrument gives parents a foundation.
 I can see the growth and isolate the areas to work on.
 Parents are able to see progress over time.” – Special Educator

 The Desired Results System is an accountability initiative of the California Department of Education (CDE) developed to determine the effectiveness of child development and early childhood special education services and programs.
 The system assures that children enrolled in state funded programs benefit from them.

 - The DRDP (2015) is for all of California’s children.
 Children with disabilities and children without disabilities participate in the same assessment.

 - California is one of very few states in the nation that has developed its own assessment system designed specifically for measuring child progress toward desired outcomes.

 - Adaptations have been developed so that the DRDP (2015) will measure children’s abilities rather than disabilities.

-Central to the Desired Results System is the Desired Results Developmental Profile (DRDP) assessment instrument.
-The instrument is designed to guide program staff in observing and documenting children’s developmental status and progress for the purpose of program improvement.
-The DRDP (2015) is based on recommended practices for naturalistic observation of young children by familiar adults as they participate in activities and routines in familiar environments.
-The DRDP (2015) is used by special educators to assess all infants and toddlers with IFSPs and preschool-age children with IEPs twice a year. www.draccess.org
+The Desired Results Developmental Profile (DRDP) assessment instrument is designed to guide program staff in observing and documenting children’s developmental status and progress for the purpose of instructional planning and program improvement.
+The DRDP (2015) is based on recommended practices for naturalistic observation of young children by familiar adults as they participate in daily activities and routines in familiar environments.
+The DRDP (2015) is used by special educators to assess infants and toddlers with IFSPs and preschool-age children with IEPs twice a year.
+DRAccess.org

 DRDP (2015) Reports for Special Education